 - overcoming difficulties or setbacks to achieve their goals and/or

 - acts of good citizenship or contribution to community safety

 The 2018 overall winner Harini Thiruchelvam volunteers for three hours each week at an animal re-homing centre run by Cats Protection.
 She also helps out at a horse riding school for one day a week and has recently started work as a veterinary assistant once a week.
 For the past five years she has volunteered at a library on a reading support programme and is a mentor to younger students at Graveney School.

 Individual winners get up to £500, plus a trophy for the overall winner.
 The Group Award will give funding of up to £100 for a group carrying out voluntary work in their own time.

-The award is open to young people who had not reached their 19th birthday on September 1st 2017, and either live or attend a school or college in the borough.
-To nominate someone you must be over 18, and parent or carer consent of the nominee is also required.
+The award is open to young people who had not reached their 19th birthday on September 1st 2018, and either live or attend a school or college in the borough.
+To nominated someone you must be over 18, and parent or carer consent of the nominee is also required.

 The council’s spokesman for children and young people, Cllr Sarah McDermott, said:

-The Award is run and funded by the Young Person of the Year Trustees with Wandsworth Council and is sponsored by The Wandsworth Group of Rotary Clubs and the Wandsworth Community Safety Trust.
+The Award is run and funded by the Young Person of the Year Trustees with Wandsworth Youth Service and is sponsored by The Wandsworth Group of Rotary Clubs and the Wandsworth Community Safety Trust.